LilyPad Basics: Powering Your Project

 Keep Away from Heat and Moisture

-Keep your LiPo battery away from environments that will damage it.
-Do not immerse a LiPo battery in liquids.
+Keep your coin cell battery away from environments that will damage it.
+Do not immerse a coin cell battery in liquids.
 Remove the battery from your project if it needs to be washed.

 Do not use or store the battery near any source of heat.
-To secure a battery to your project, velcro is a temporary option or sew into a pouch or place in a plastic enclosure.
-Never iron or hot glue directly on or around a LiPo battery.
+To secure a battery to your project, use a specialty battery holder, sewn pouch, or place in a plastic enclosure.
+Never solder directly to a coin cell battery; if you need to solder one into a project, use a special battery holder or purchase a battery with solder tabs created for this purpose.

 Inspect Battery Before Each Use

-Short circuits or damage to LiPo batteries may not always be noticeable - check the battery for puffiness, heat, or other changes.
+Short circuits or damage to coin cell batteries may not always be noticeable - check the battery for puffiness, heat, or other changes.
 If the battery looks damaged, remove immediately.

 If the battery gives off an odor, generates heat, becomes discolored or deformed, or in any way appears abnormal during use, recharging, or storage, immediately remove it from your project or battery charger and stop using it.
 Make sure to dispose of your batteries properly - do not throw them in the trash!
 Contact your local e-waste disposal organization for details on how to discard batteries in your area.